Public-Health-Scotland/Folder-Structure-RMD/README.md

 i.
 Since the tables in RMarkdown output document are not formatted by having border line, filled colour for column headers etc, we need to format the tables using VBA code. **This only needs to be set up once and it will always in the macro list for future use.** Go to View – Macros – View Macros.
 Type a macro name as you want, and click Create.
 It will open up the VBA developer window.

 ii.
-Copy the following code to the developer window and click Save button to save the macro.
+Copy the following code to the developer window and click Save button to save the macro (from Sub to End Sub).

 Sub SetStyleOfAllTablesAndPreserveAlignment()
 ' SetStyleOfAllTablesAndPreserveAlignment Macro